 Cost of transport in Abu Dhabi

-Cost of groceries and clothing in Abu Dhabi
+Cost of groceries in Abu Dhabi

 Cost of entertainment and eating out in Abu Dhabi